Fer-Jg/TownyAdvanced-Spanish/Default-Config.yml.md

   town_respawn_same_world_only: 'false'

   # Prevent players from using /town spawn while within unclaimed areas and/or enemy/neutral towns.
-  # Allowed options: unclaimed,enemy,neutral
+  # Allowed options: unclaimed,enemy,neutral,outlaw
-  prevent_town_spawn_in: enemy
+  prevent_town_spawn_in: enemy,outlaw

   # When this is true, players will respawn to respawn anchors on death rather than their own town.
 1.16+ only.
   respawn_anchor_higher_precendence: 'true'